DfAC/DfAC.github.io/_posts/2016-02-16-Articles-with-Markdown.md

 bibliography: refs.bib
 csl: emerald-harvard.csl
 ---

 ```

 And create output word document.
 You can then edit document to your liking, rename it *template.docx* and knit nice looking output.
 It will also compile any latex equations or included graphics properly.

 ```
  ---
-title: "Efficient teaching of CAD software to the large class of engineering student"
+title: "Efficient teaching to the large class of engineering student"
 author: "Lukasz K Bonenberg"
 output:
   word_document: